jholoman/bdr-action/README.md

 Options:
 ```
     logLevel               (default 'info')    The log level to use: debug, info, warn, error.
-    mode                   (default 'distributed')    The host on which CM is running.
+    mode                   (default 'distributed')    The mode local or distributed.
-    filename               (default 'bdr.properties')    The user with which to connect to CM.
+    filename               (default 'bdr.properties')    The filename to use.

 ```
 Command Arguments: